-Before joining Charcoalblue, Katy spent seven years working in theatre as a freelance Stage Manager at Hammersmith Apollo, the Royal Court, the Bush, Duke of Yorks, LIFT, The Ambassador’s Theatre and Riverside Studios amongst others.
-She then moved into arts administration as Office Manager for Aura Sound Design before joining Charcoalblue in 2005.
+Before joining Charcoalblue, Katy spent seven years working in theatre as a freelance Stage Manager at Hammersmith Apollo, the Royal Court, the Bush, the Duke of York’s, LIFT, the Ambassador’s Theatre and Riverside Studios amongst others.
+She moved into arts administration as Office Manager for Aura Sound Design before joining Charcoalblue in 2005.

-Katy became a Senior Partner of the Partnership in 2017, providing leadership around People and Company culture.
+Katy became a Partner in 2011, and then Senior Partner in 2017 and provides leadership around People and Company Culture.

 Katy's earliest recorded acting moment as the Nativity Angel, age 3